- SMSFs: How do you work out the cost of running your fund?

 Table 1 below outlines the average costs for an average SMSF balance.
 Note that the annual cost of a SMSF is dependent on the value of the fund assets because many SMSF costs are fixed costs, such as fund audit, preparation of accounts and the ATO supervisory levy.
 Also, the average fund balance (see table below) is reasonably high which means the fixed costs are spread over a larger value of assets.

-Table 2 below outlines the average costs for different account balances, based on data from the 2012-13 year (released in December 2014).
+Table 2 later in the article below outlines the average costs for different account balances, based on data from the 2014-15 year (released in December 2016).
 You can check your SMSF’s annual fees against this table to assess whether your fund’s costs are above or below average.